-- 1. Explain to students that today they will discuss and write a poem about things that are scary and how we calm ourselves down.
-Post the chart paper (above) and break participants into groups to discuss the following questions: - What are some things that scare you? - How do you calm yourself down? - 2.
+- 1. Explain to students that today they will discuss and write a poem about feelings that are scary and how we calm ourselves down.
+Post the chart paper (above) and break participants into groups to discuss the following questions: - a.
+What are some things that scare you? - b.
+How do you calm yourself down? - 2.
 Re-group and ask them to share their ideas.
 Chart the words they use. - 3.
-Explain that when we breathe deeply & slowly we can calm ourselves.
-Lead participants in a breathing exercise.
-Demonstrate: "Count to three for the inbreath through your nose.
-Blow out for three counts through your mouth." - 4.
-Then, go over the instructions on the pg 26. - 5.
-Give participants time to write. - 6.
-Ask participants to share their piece with a peer and receive feedback. - 7.
-Give participants their exit tickets to document learning.
+Next, go over the instruction page called "Brainstorming Instructions" (can be found after the Gr 5 lesson). - 4.
+Give participants time to write. - 5.
+Ask participants to share their piece with a peer and receive feedback. - 6.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.

+١.

+U "

+' ш, •

+и

-Lesson Title: Coping & Growing Lesson Duration: 2 nd of 2, 50-min sessions Grade Level: 4
+Lesson Title: Coping & Growing Lesson Duration: 2nd of 2, 50-min sessions

-Student Objective: (See above)

-Learning Standards: (See above)

-Vocabulary: (See above)

-Social Emotional Components: (See above)

-Materials & Space: (See above)

-() Advanced Preparation: Gather student workbooks;
+Advanced Preparation: Gather student workbooks;

-Lesson Instructions: 1.
-Do a breathing exercise with students.
-2. Give participants time to work on their poem.
-3. Give participants time to meet and peer-edit.
-Circulate 4.
-Give participants time to finish their final drafts.
-5. Give participants their exit tickets to document learning ,
+- 1. Give participants time to work on their poem. - 2.
+Give participants time to meet and peer-edit.
+Circulate while they are working. - 3.
+Give participants time to finish their final drafts. - 4.
+Give participants their exit tickets to keep track of where they are in the project and whether they need help or have questions.

-Assessment: Formative: Circulate while students work to correct misunderstandings.

-Summative: Instruct students to do Exit tickets.

-The Lesson Title: Coping & Growing Lesson Duration: 1st of 2, 50-min sessions
+TLesson Title: Coping & Growing Lesson Duration: 1st of 2, 50-min sessions